Let’s start off with one of the things everyone wants to know: The dos and don’ts of email subject line writing.

-- Symbols and special characters: they might get people opening them out of curiousy, but them make you look cheap
+- Symbols and special characters: they might get people opening them out of curiosity, but they make you look cheap.

-- Cheating: don’t used FW: in your subject to imply it’s come from a trusted source
+- Don’t use FW: in your subject to imply it’s come from a trusted source.
+That’s shitty marketing.

-- Names: Using first names in the subject line can reduce open rates
+- Names: Using first names in the subject line can actually reduce open rates.

 Now that we’ve covered the fundamentals of to do and what not to do, here is a 6-step process to improve your open rates: